lightcode/OVM/doc/commands.md

 Subcommand    | Description
 ------------- | -------------------------------------------------
-console       | Open a console on the VM create        | Create a VM info          | Give information about a VM
+autostart     | Choose if the VM starts automatically at boot console       | Open a console on the VM create        | Create a VM info          | Give information about a VM